esride-nik/arcgis-jssdk_react_mobx_pattern/README.md

 * The ``StatusCmp`` already uses another hook to display data out of its own store.. but it looks kinda sad.
 It's not updating!
 What can you do to actually update?

 ### Hints
+* ``src/Map`` folder:
-* ``MapController`` is the class initializing Map and MapView.
-Use JSSDK methods here to get the data and bring it into stage mgmt.
+  * ``MapController`` is the class initializing WebMap and MapView.
+Look for the code block that ensures that MapView is initialized.
+Use JSSDK methods in it to watch for the right data and bring it into stage mgmt.
+  * ``MapStore`` is the state mgmt class for your map.
+It can be consumed in any component by using the ``useStores`` hook.
+In your non-React class ``MapController``, state is available as class variables.
   * ``MapProvider`` and ``useMapContext`` are the context provider and hook to provide programmatic access to your map to other parts of your application.
 You don't need to touch these for this task.
-* ``MapStore`` is the state mgmt class for your map.
-It's being initialized in the central ``Stores.ts``, which can be consumed in any component by using the ``useStores`` hook.
-Please note that you cannot use hooks in your non-React class ``MapController``, but state mgmt is also available.
+* ``src/Status`` folder:
   * The ``StatusCmp`` already uses another hook to display data out of its own store and update some properties.
 Be inspired!

 ---